Atlaseer/FullstackProject/README.md

 # FullstackProject

-FoodLovers is a website forum for sharing recipes between food lovers, and allows them to scroll through for tasty inspiration
+FoodLovers is a website forum for sharing recipes between food lovers, and allows them to scroll through for tasty inspiration.
+You can create your own user and start posting your favorite recipes, you can see how many views your own and other posts have.
+It also allows you to interact with other posts by making comments, leaving ratings and liking posts.
+There's also a search bar where you can look for the recipes you want.

 ## System Architecture
 This project uses the following technologies: